What Is Sublimation Printing and How It Works

 Designs That Work Well With Sublimation Printing

-Designs that are meant to stand out and be noticed are ideal for sublimation printing.
+Designs meant to stand out and be noticed are ideal for sublimation printing.
 This is because the process allows for bold, vibrant colors and high-quality prints.

 This is why oftentimes, it’s the top choice for sports teams who want their team and sponsors’ logos to really pop.
 It’s also popular among artsy individuals who like to play with a lot of color in their designs.